I have been making websites in one way or another since 1998.

 There is a sort of sanctimonious side to it, albeit marinated in nostalgia in its own way. >

 I also see it as a social issue.
 Broadband isn't as ubiquitous as some people (mostly in the first world) seem to think it is.
 If the internet had been as asset-heavy and latency-dependent in the 2000s as it is now, I would have been hopelessly isolated on my connection; even when I had broadband (satellite), it was capped at 160Mb per hour.
-A single web page these days can easily weigh 5Mb.
+A single web page in 2017 can easily weigh 5Mb.

 (Mine is, of course, no exception-- disable CSS, and images, though, and everything will still work.)